eddyystop/feathers-starter-react-redux-login-roles/config/CONFIG_README.md

 But it is not always practical to set environment variables on development machines or continuous integration servers where multiple projects are run.
 [Dotenv](https://github.com/bkeepers/dotenv)
-is used to load variables from a `.env` file into Eenvironment variables when the environment is bootstrapped.
+is used to load variables from a `.env` file into environment variables when the environment is bootstrapped.

 The final environment variable values are determined as follow,